alexcheng1982/graalvm-native-image-options/README.md

 * `21.3.0`
 * `20.3.4`

-Options are retrieved using `native-image --expert-options-all`
+Options are retrieved using `native-image --expert-options-all`.

 Output content is saved into `options-input` directory.